markostanimirovic/juliette/README.md

 ### Handlers

 As already mentioned, handler is the component that merges the action and the reducer.
 You can create Juliette's handler by using `createHandler` function.
-This function has two required arguments `type` and `stateKey`. `type` is similar to action type in Redux and it needs to be unique on application level. `stateKey` is a property name in application state of state chunk that defined handler refers to.
+This function has two required arguments `type` and `featureKey`. `type` is similar to action type in Redux and it needs to be unique on application level. `featureKey` is a property name in application state of state chunk that defined handler refers to.
 Let's see `createHandler` in action.

 ```typescript
 const showCreateTodoDialog = createHandler('[Todos] Show Create Todo Dialog', 'todos');